alta3/linux-unattended-installation/readme.md

 6. WARNING: You will NEVER hit that goal without a well written bootstrap process

 ## The router
-We want to build a router from Ubuntu, just like all our other hosts.
+We want to rebuild a router from Ubuntu, just like all our other hosts.
 Therefore, we can easily manage it with ansible as it appears as another host, stripped down to bare essentials.
 Unfortunately, a minimal preseed will not work for this task.
 A router is born directly connected to the internet and must begin its life as a secure host with a public address which is not supplied by DHCP.
 A router also has at least two interfaces, but preseed can configure only one interface unless a netplan is pushed as a late command, which works well but this requires a custom preseed for our routers.
 Since there is no other services, the router must be created autonomously from preseed.
 The issues are:
 - Push a netplan to configure inside and outside interfaces
 - Install DNSMasq along with the config, host-dns, host-dhcp, dhcp-options files which are all quite small at bootstrap.
 - Set up iptables to handle basic port forwards and ip masquerade